jamiekowalski/foldingtext-extra/wikilink.ftplugin/README.md

 Enables WikiLink syntax: `[[Link Text]]`.

+When the link is clicked, the folder containing the current document will be searched, and the first matched document (with extension `.ft`, `.md`, or `.txt`) will be opened.
+Currently, this is a strict case-insensitive substring match.
+If no file is found, the text will be searched within [Notational Velocity](http://notational.net) or [nvALT](http://brettterpstra.com/projects/nvalt/).

 If the link text is prefixed with `#`, clicking the link will focus the corresponding heading in the document; this allows for cross-referencing within the same document.
-If the link text is prefixed with `@`, the text will be searched within [Notational Velocity](http://notational.net) or [nvALT](http://brettterpstra.com/projects/nvalt/).

-If the link is not prefixed, the folder containing the current document will be searched, and the first matched document (with extension `.ft`, `.md`, or `.txt`) will be opened.
-Currently, this is a strict case-insensitive substring match.
+To explicitly search Notational Velocity, prefix the link text with `@`.

 ## To Install